SiyiP/med-linked-blog-starter-md/10B Above the neck/Pathway Review HRR.md

 3. in the medulla, we synapse in the gracile nucleus (more medial)
 4. ==when activated gracile nucleus of medulla sends to **contralateral side**==
 5. ascend thru the **medial lemniscus** on the other side -> medulla, pons, midbrain
+	1. in the open medulla:
+	2. legs most ventral, arms most dorsal. like a sitting upright man
+	3. ==at the midbrain, ALS is dorsolateral to DCML==
 6. then into the VPL - **ventroposteriorlateral** nucleus in the **thalamus**
 7. thalamus relays -> medial side of the somatosensory postcentral gyrus.
 -